tlozoot/experigen/README.md

 ## Who is it for?
 How can I get help?

-Experigen is for linguists who have some basic knowledge of HTML, CSS, and Javascript,  who know some of the basics of using a web server, and who know a little bit of R (or for linguists who want to learn these things).
+Experigen is for linguists who have some basic knowledge of HTML, CSS, and Javascript,  who know some of the basics of using a web server, and who know a little bit of R  – or for linguists who want to learn these things.
 It's not for linguists who are ''not good with computers''.

 The code is provided as is.
 Turn to your local web expert for help with setting up your experiment.